What is a Resistance Line?

 We refer again to the chart above to understand how a resistance line works.
 We can see there are three lines that indicate the downfall of the stock from its April high.
 The first line extends from the April high all the way to the July low.
 The second line shows 2/3 of the April high and July low, e.g., 121.54 – 6.74 = 114.08 (the calculations can be observed in the bottom-left corner of the chart shown above.
 The third line indicates 1/3 of the April high and July low, e.g., 121.54 – 13.67 = 107.87.

 The three lines indicate the trend by showing how the stock is moving over time and how there are upward movements along with the overall prevailing downward movement.
-Resistance lines help analysts more clearly define a trend and probable price movement in the future, as the lines moves toward the right and the system calculates based on the prices at different periods of time.
-Basically, resistance lines help investors or market analysts observe a pattern which identifies resistance and support areas.
+Resistance lines help analysts more clearly define a trend and probable price movement in the future, as the lines move toward the right and the system calculates based on the prices at different periods of time.
+Basically, resistance lines help investors or market analysts observe a pattern that identifies resistance and support areas.

 Purpose of a Resistance Line

 The main purpose of the resistance line is to let analysts figure out the short-term trend of a stock, but it can also serve the same purpose for a longer time frame.
 Identifying support and resistance areas helps an analyst decide on target prices for both buying and selling.
 Resistance lines can be plotted for either uptrends or downtrends.
-Note that in an uptrend it would be more accurate to refer to the “resistance line” as a “support line”, since the lines indicate price support levels.
+Note that in an uptrend it would be more accurate to refer to the “resistance line” as a “support line” since the lines indicate price support levels.
 Whatever the trend is, drawing resistance lines on a chart enables an analyst to plot a trend graph.

 Resistance Line Example